soudev/knowledge.mine/stuff/nodejs.md

 * [How to debug Node.js?
 What is the best way to debug Node.js? | { 100PercentJS }](http://www.100percentjs.com/best-way-debug-node-js/)

+--

+* [[GitHub] moll / node-mitm](https://github.com/moll/node-mitm) - Intercept and mock outgoing Node.js network TCP connections and HTTP requests for testing.
+Intercepts and gives you a Net.Socket, Http.IncomingMessage and Http.ServerResponse to test and respond with.
+Super useful when testing code that hits remote servers

 #### Configuração do Ambiente